The Best Total War Three Kingdoms Mods01 Apr 2020 1

 It is a mod that fills a gap, adding unique portraits, skills and items, to heroes who should’ve had them in the base game.
 These are figures like Dong Min (who as Dong Zhou’s brother is hugely important) or Lu Zheng (the heir to Zheng Jiang’s bandit faction).
+Since Mandate of Heaven, and A World Betrayed, many more have been added, which has also bolstered Three Kingdom's lack of unique female characters, with Lady Feng, Yuan Anyang, and Lady Du.
 Altogether it adds a touch more colour to the character-play of the Three Kingdoms campaigns.

 Beneath A Red Sky: A Battle Overhaul